 Live copepods for the egg incubations will be caught with a non-filtering 64 μ m meshed WP2 net in surface waters (70 - 0 m) at three process stations, namely P1 (reference station for Atlantic water communities), P4 (mix of Atlantic and Arctic water masses) and P7 (sea ice station).
 To reduce water pressure and a consequent harm of the copepods during trawling, a large plastic bag will be inserted into the cod end before each haul (non-filtering cod end).
 After the catch is on deck, the WP2 net will not be washed, because this might cause injuries and stress to the copepods.
 A bucket that has previously been filled with a small amount of sea water, will be placed under the cod end.
-The cod end will be opened carefully (as water might spill over) and the content of the copepods after sampling is not possible, the copepods will be stored in a cold room and oxygen will be provided via an Aqua pump.
+The cod end will be opened carefully (as water might spill over) and the content of the cod end will cautiously be transferred into the bucket.
+If immediate processing of the copepods after sampling is not possible, the copepods will be stored in a cold room and oxygen will be provided via an Aqua pump.